adamcooke/procman/README.md

 constraint :host => /\.local\z/
 # execute in prodution and where the hostname is 'app01'
 constraint :environment => 'production', :host => 'app01'
+# only execute if process explicity set using --processes
+constraint :manual => true
 ```

 ## Executing process commands